Cliopsis krohni Troschel, 1854

 Big Island: circumtropical.

-Taxonomic notes: Probably first found in Hawaii off the Kona Coast of the Big Island by Joshua Lambus.
+Taxonomic notes: It was probably first recorded in Hawaii off the Kona Coast of the Big Island by Joshua Lambus.
 (Note 1)

 Photo: Joshua Lambus: underside: 3 miles off the Kona